Sponsored Links

-To that end, the C8 Z06 will return to a naturally-aspirated engine – a major departure from the supercharged V8 Small Block used by the C7 Z06.
+To that end, the C8 Z06 returns to a naturally-aspirated engine – a major departure from the supercharged V8 Small Block used by the C7 Z06.
 The switch is meant to bring the Z06 model back to its roots as a track-focused offering, a direction perfectly embodied by the C6 Z06 and its 505-horsepower 7.0L V8 LS7 engine.
 By comparison, the C7 Z06 strayed from that formula by using a supercharger, which sometimes didn’t do it favors in repeat track runs.

 Chassis